 Many people like the tradition of scattering ashes and do not like the idea promession would eliminate this practice.
 However, if fans of cremation knew what really goes down in the crematorium, they might feel okay opting out.

-Cremation is by far the most popular method of burial in the Western world and its at an all-time high.
-It is however, straight up terrible for the environment.
-Burning a body takes about an hour and a half.
-That’s 90 minutes of corpse smoke being pumped into the air for each person who gets cremated on a given day around the world.
-The mercury in items like teeth fillings and artificial metal limbs - along with the body’s natural sodium chloride - release toxins, which isn't so great for crematorium staff members.
+Cremation is by far the most popular method of burial in the United States and its at an "all-time high," according to Smithsonian Magazine.
+Cremation is, however, not great for the environment.
+Burning a body takes about two and a half hours.
+That's 150 minutes of corpse smoke being pumped into the air for each person who gets cremated on a given day around the world.
+The mercury in items like teeth fillings and artificial metal limbs - along with the body's natural sodium chloride - release toxins, which isn't so great for crematorium staff members.

 Moreover, what is not well-known is this initial fire does not burn the corpse's bones and metal additions.
 These items need to be separately crushed in a machine called a cremulator.
 These are the ashes that are given to the grieving family - crushed up bones and teeth fillings.